almibe/ligature-rs/README.md

 It's main difference is that it is intended to be used in a broader context than strict RDF.
 This means that identifiers do not have to be IRIs and blank nodes only exist in compatibility contexts.

+## RDF's Data Model

 | Subject    | Predicate  | Object     | Graph      |
 | ---------- | ---------- | ---------- | ---------- |
 | iri        | iri        | iri        | iri        |
 | blank node |            | blank node |            |
 |            |            | literal    |            |

+## Ligature's Data Model

 | Subject    | Predicate  | Object     | Graph      |
 | ---------- | ---------- | ---------- | ---------- |
 | identifier | identifier | identifier | identifier |
 |            |            | literal    |            |

-Identifiers in Ligature are *currently* defined as strings that don't contain any of the following characters:
+Identifiers in Ligature are *currently* defined as strings that start with an ASCII letter or an underscore and don't contain any of the following characters:
  * whitespace (space, newline, tabs, carriage returns, etc)
  * " ' `
  * < >